uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 {image file-path="img/chapters/internet-of-things.png" caption="true" alt="An image of a cloud connected to a large number of icons, each of which symbolise a device that could be connected to in the internet of things.
 For example, one shows a lightbulb, one shows a washing machine, and one shows a smart watch."}

-Some example devices that could be connected to the IoT.
+Some example devices that can be connected in the IoT.

 {image end}

 But these innovations come with a cost, and that cost is often large amounts of potentially sensitive personal information being captured, and security concerns around its storage and use.
-The sheer amount of data these devices generate also introduces technical challenges.
+The sheer amount of data these devices generate also introduces technical challenges, including the parts of this data which are useful and don't introduce privacy concerns.
 Often these devices are sending real time data, that means that every minute, second, or even millisecond some data is being captured and sent somewhere.

 Estimates for the number of IoT devices that will be online in 2020 range from 30-50 billion, and that will be up to 75 billion by 2025.